 Instrumental tuition:

-We are proud to offer small group tuition to any pupils who wish to take up Keyboard, Flute, Clarinet, Saxophone.
+We are proud to offer small group tuition to any pupils who wish to take up Keyboard, Flute, Clarinet or Saxophone.
 Pupils are supported with instrument loans.
 This tuition is offered by Lancashire Music Service and monitored by them and us at school to ensure high quality provision.
 This tuition is also part of our remote learning offer for music.

 Charanga Log-in - Essex Music Education Hub